diskuv/dkml-install-api/README.md

 > generator is available, but other well-known installer generators like
 > 0install or cpack could be added in the future.

-Specifically the DKML Install API lets you take a) pre-designed packages from Opam and b) installation instructions written in OCaml source code, and assembles binary artifacts that act as the primary materials to installer generators.
+Specifically the DkML Install API lets you take a) pre-designed packages from Opam and b) installation instructions written in OCaml source code, and assembles binary artifacts that act as the primary materials to installer generators.

-The full documentation is available at https://diskuv.github.io/dkml-install-api/index.html
+The full documentation is available at <https://diskuv.github.io/dkml-install-api/index.html>

-The OCaml module documentation is available at https://diskuv.github.io/dkml-install-api/odoc/index.html
+The OCaml module documentation is available at <https://diskuv.github.io/dkml-install-api/odoc/index.html>

 ## Installing